joesb/helios360/content/deliver/service-delivery.md

 ### 4. Fail fast and learn quickly{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}

-  Prevent major failures by making small failures first <u>and learning from them</u>.
+  Prevent major failures by making small failures first _and learning from them_.
 Demonstrate value to senior stakeholders by releasing regularly, with evaluation on key metrics.{.padding-inline-start-vlg .paragraph-narrow}

 ### 5. Keep planning{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none}